Kcraft059/Kcraft059/README.md

 > Yeah… on the moment I thought this would look good… Yeah strange profile for a strange person…

 Anyway, I'm Camille, I also go by `Kcraft⁰⁵⁹` online, I'm a french high-school student who codes in their free time.
 My english isn't perfect 😅, but I love practicing it as much as I love talking to people.<br>
-I'm open to all kinds of technologies, I'm more interested in low-level programming for now.
+I’m interested in pretty much every tech domain, though lately I started to specifically dive into <b>low-level programming</b>.
 I use macOS (because it's UNIX-like - tho let's be honest it's extremely restrictive[^1]) in combination with Nix-Darwin to fully configure my system in a reproducible way.

 ## My Journey